 LGBT RIGHTS IN GEORGIA.
 WHAT RIGHTS?

 In order to make good on the terms of its Association Agreement with Europe (and secure an easing in EU’s visa restrictions), Georgian policymakers have been hard at work copy-pasting bureaucratic regulations, many of which make little sense in Georgia’s economic realities.
-Yet, a major gap remains in Georgia’s ability to adopt, even if formally, some of the fundamental norms at the core of European civilization.
+Yet, a major gap remains in Georgia’s ability to adapt, even if formally, some of the fundamental norms at the core of European civilization.

 A Pride Parade is yet unthinkable in Georgia.
 The first (and last) attempt by a small group of pro-LGBT activists to organize an anti-homophobia rally in May 2013 was violently broken by a mob of “Christian” believers armed with crosses and sticks, and led by Orthodox priests.
 The mob was apparently encouraged by Georgian Patriarch Ilia II who insisted that the rally be banned and dubbed homosexuality an “anomaly and disease”.
 As a result, 17 people were injured; 12 of those were hospitalized.
 In 2015, well into the 21st century, members of the Georgian LGBT community and pro-LGBT activists fear for their lives and refrain from openly expressing their views.